 While sampling Italy's cuisine don't forget dessert!
 Italy makes some of the world's most delicious cakes, traditional pastries and sweets.
 And just remember, one of the great things about a culinary adventure is trying new things and discovering new loves – when it comes to food and drink, at least!

 Those who are looking for total relaxation and wellness on their honeymoon should plan for a spa vacation.
 A spa honeymoon usually involves staying at an upscale spa resort and trying out various spa treatments like wraps and facials.
 Couples can also opt for outdoor massages to enjoy the natural beauty of Italy along with some relaxation.

 Italy is an ideal place to plan a spa vacation, because the country has many natural pools and outdoor thermal springs to visit.
 The Terme di Saturnia are located in Tuscany and is noted for its thermal pools, which are rich in carbon dioxide and hydrogren sulfate, elements known to increase blood circulation and have a relaxing effect on the body.

 Another great place to visit is the Fonteverde Spa Resort in the town of San Casciano dei Bagni.
 This resort also features natural thermal pools, as well as relaxing gardens and treatments.

-For those who crave sand and sun on their honeymoon, the Carribean isn't your only option.
+For those who crave sand and sun on their honeymoon, the Carribean isn't the only option.
 Italy has several perfect spots to enjoy a perfect beach vacation.
-Couples can choose between the Amalfi Coast, Sicily, Sardinia, and various other Southern cities like Calabria for their romantic beach getaway.
+Couples can choose between the Amalfi Coast, Sicily, Sardinia, and various other Southern regions like Calabria for their romantic beach getaway.

 No matter what kind of honeymoon you crave Italy has a place for you!
 Just decide on what you want to do most, book your ticket, pack your bags, and off you go on a trip that you will surely still be talking about on your golden anniversary.